Mycotoxicology: Aflatoxins

+Fumonisins

-Fumonisins: Fumonisins were first described and characterized in 1988.
+Fumonisins were first described and characterized in 1988.
 The most abundantly produced member of the family is fumonisin B1.
 They are thought to be synthesized by condensation of the amino acid alanine into an acetate-derived precursor.
 Fumonisins are produced by a number of Fusarium species, notably Fusarium verticillioides (formerly Fusarium moniliforme = Gibberella fujikuroi), Fusarium proliferatum, and Fusarium nygamai, as well as Alternaria alternata f. sp. lycopersici.
 These fungi are taxonomically challenging, with a complex and rapidly changing nomenclature which has perplexed many nonmycologists (and some mycologists, too).
 The major species of economic importance is Fusarium verticillioides, which grows as a corn endophyte in both vegetative and reproductive tissues, often without causing disease symptoms in the plant.
 However, when weather conditions, insect damage, and the appropriate fungal and plant genotype are present, it can cause seedling blight, stalk rot, and ear rot.
 Fusarium verticillioides is present in virtually all corn samples.
 Most strains do not produce the toxin, so the presence of the fungus does not necessarily mean that fumonisin is also present.
 Although it is phytotoxic, fumonisin B1 is not required for plant pathogenesis.